 Welcome to the Oklahoma therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Oklahoma cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Oklahoma zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Oklahoma zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Oklahoma telehealth therapists.

 Population data indicates 3.9 million people lived in Oklahoma in 2015.
 People who were 65 or older made up 14.7% of the state population, while people under age 18 accounted for 24.6%.